Temporary Event Notice (TEN)

 - Guidance for small marriages and civil partnerships

-- Guidance for organising a funeral and wake during covid pandemic
+- Guidance for organising a funeral and wake during the coronavirus pandemic

 - Closing certain businesses and venues in England

 - Types of TEN